Capturing Water on Camera - Dolgellau

 You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
 Please join us for afternoon tea.
 All guests are invited – we’ll welcome you to your holiday and introduce your leader who'll be able to chat to you about the many beautiful places we're visiting this week.
 Your leader hopes we'll enjoy a slideshow with some handy technical tips for photographing water in all its moods.

-Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
-If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.
 On our photography holidays we spend most of the day outdoors, exploring by mini-coach or on foot, walking up to 3 miles (5km) each day.
 Each evening your leader will hold review sessions, providing constructive feedback on your images.

 River Gamlan and Rhaeadr Duu (The Black Falls)